MicrosoftLearning/dp-420-cosmos-db-dev/instructions/25-monitor.md

 1. Like we did with the **Total Request Units**, experiment choosing different filters and splitting options.

 1. The final metric we'll look at in this exercise is the **Normalied RU Consumption** metric.
+Change your split to **PartitionKeyRangeId**.
 This metric helps us identify which partition key range usage is warmer.
 The metric gives us the skew of throughput towards a partition key range.
 Go ahead and choose that Metric from the *Metric* pulldown.
+This chart should now show us a very unhealthy system, hitting a constant 100% **Normalied RU Consumption**.

 > &#128221; If you would like to look at more than one chart at a time, click on the **+ New Chart** option above the chart name.